 There’s a load of variety on offer at FindSounds because it searches all over the web to hunt down the audio.
 Whether you want your computer to play a different guitar chord for every event, fancy some animal noises to get you in the jungle spirit, or want a Simpsons makeover, FindSounds has got you covered.

-FindSounds is still going strong to this day.
-In fact, this coming August will be the fifteenth year that the site has been live.
+FindSounds has been going strong for over 15 years and it continues to grow.
 Just type in what you’re looking for and click Search or you can view their list of examples to get the inspiration flowing.

 Freesound is incredibly active and new sounds are constantly being added from users all over the globe.
 There are over a quarter of a million sound effects and counting, making it a hugely varied source.
-There’s the standard stuff that you can expect, like nature noises and drum beats, but there’s also more unusual choices like the ambient noise inside a walk in freezer.
+There’s the standard stuff that you can expect, like nature noises and drum beats, but there are also more unusual choices like the ambient noise inside a walk-in freezer.

 You don’t even have to convert anything since you can sort all the results by file type, meaning you can pick out the .wav files that’ll keep Windows happy.
-Also, the site was recently updated to include a new feature that allows you to follow specific users or tags.
+Also, there’s a feature that allows you to follow specific users or tags.
 You’ll then be notified whenever these are updated through weekly emails, which is great for those who like to keep their sounds fresh.

 Sound effects and music tracks aplenty are on offer at freeSFX.
-Grab a comical squish, the chug of a train or the fax modem signal (just in case you miss the olden days).
-There are even very specific, specialised noises, which make freeSFX a unique place.
+Grab a comical squish, the chug of a train or the fax modem signal (just in case you miss the olden days.)
+There are even very specific, specialized noises, which make freeSFX a unique place.

-For those of you who do like a bit of noise, go ahead and customise your Windows schemes to your heart’s content.
+Go forth and edit your Windows sound schemes to your heart’s content.
 You can make as many as you like, allowing you to switch things up when different moods strike.